-As you tailor the CERT Basic Training for their campus, you need to be sure to communicate the decisions made during the planning phase of the program about CERT volunteer roles and expectations.
+Tell participants that as they tailor the CERT Basic Training for their campus, they need to be sure to communicate the decisions made during the planning phase of the program about CERT volunteer roles and expectations.

 Make sure that CERT trainees know their expected role during an emergency and how to appropriately work with campus emergency services and local community fire and police departments.